 Collecting the best of the city, Time Out Market Lisboa is a foodie’s dream.
-Everything in the market is chosen, tasted and hand-picked by Time Out‘s journalists and critics.
+Everything in the market has been chosen, tasted and hand-picked by Time Out‘s journalists and critics.
 It features the best chefs, the best dishes, the best tapas, and the best desserts in town.

 It simply follows one rule:

 “If it’s good it goes in the magazine.
 If it’s great it goes on to the market”